 [IF “YES” BUT METHOD NOT STATED] How do you track these students?

 Under this particular grant project, how many students received scholarship funds from grant money?
-[2-1]
+[Map to Research Question 2-1]

 Of these students, how many received full financial support?
-[2-3]
+[Map to Research Question 2-3]

 What amount was considered full financial support versus partial?
-[2-3]
+[Map to Research Question 2-3]

 S2.
 Do you believe that scholarships had a substantial effect on your program?
-[4-1]
+[Map to Research Question 4-1]

 Did they have a lasting effect on the curriculum, (an effect that lasted after the grant was over)?
-[4-1]
+[Map to Research Question 4-1]

 [IF YES] How was the curriculum affected?
-[4-2]
+[Map to Research Question 4-2]

 Did they have a lasting effect on any administrative policies, (an effect that lasted after the grant was over)?
-[4-1]
+[Map to Research Question 4-1]

 [IF YES] How was the curriculum affected?
-[4-2]
+[Map to Research Question 4-2]

 What factors did you consider to be important to the success of the scholarship program?
-[2-5]
+[Map to Research Question 2-5]

 Do you feel these scholarships were successful?